 Various advanced topics

 This overall topic of data logging and software for our automatic weather stations is a big one with many options and alternatives.
 For readers interested in a more detailed description, various topics are covered in different places on this website – see the box to the right for a guide on where to find the relevant pages.
+In particular, this related page in our Advice section offers a more detailed overview of the summary on this page and with more of a focus on choosing a weather computer and logger to work together.

 The Davis weather stations range offers comprehensive data logging and interface features and there is a wide choice of compatible software to store, analyse and present your weather data, both locally and on web pages.

-The range of capabilities provided by a Davis Weatherlink logger or cellular gateway includes:
+The range of capabilities provided by a Davis Weatherlink logger or related device or cellular gateway includes:

 - Automatic long-term logging of detailed weather records, allowing high-resolution archives of weather data to accumulate over months and years.
 The logger will store data for extended periods before download to a computer is necessary;